 - Make your bagels more or less chewy to suit your taste by boiling them for a shorter or longer amount of time.
 Boiling for less time will create a less chewy crust.
 Boiling for longer will create a chewier crust.
 I like to boil mine for about 30 seconds on each side for a thinner crust.

-When you put your bagels in the boiling water, they should float.
+When you put your bagels in the boiling water, they should float (which is called "passing the float test."
 I recommend doing this with one test bagel first, so you can adjust if needed.
 If the bagel floats, it has passed the float test!
-If the bagel does not float, then they're not yet ready to boil and need to take a bit more time to rise.
+And if the bagel does not float, then they're not yet ready to boil and need to take a bit more time to rise.

 If the bagels float: This indicates that the dough has risen enough and the bagels will be light and airy once they're baked.
 Go ahead and boil and bake the bagels as directed!